 Example mapping only specific Users in Active Directory.
 User52 and User58 are included exclusively by Common Name.

 Example mapping all Users in Active Directory which are part of specific groups.
 Members of the RDP Users & Office Admins group are included.

 Example mapping all Users in Active Directory except users which are part of a specific group.
 Members of the RDP Users and Office Users group are excluded.

 Example mapping all Users in Active Directory except users which are part of a specific group or any group nested below the specific group.
 Members of groups RDP Users and Office Users are included as are members of all sub groups of these two groups due to use of the Active Directory OID (:1.2.840.1135188.8.131.521:).

 To map only users which are part of a specific OU, or not map users who are in a specific OU please refer to Node filter.

 Once your configuration is complete, select Save to to retain your current settings.
-Once all settings are complete use Publish to push the changes live and activate the integration.
-Always preview after editing filters before publishing your changes to ensure the filter is implemented as intended.
+Once all settings are complete use Publish button to push the changes live and activate the integration.